redhat-developer/rpm-packaging-guide/source/general-background.rst

     $ diff -Naur cello.c.orig cello.c > cello-output-first-patch.patch

-Now we want to restore the ``cello.c`` file to it's original source code such that it is restored to it's prestine state and we we can patch it with our new patch file.
-The reason this partular process is important is because this is how it is done when building RPMs, the original source code is left in prestine condition and we patch it during the process that prepares to source code to be built.
+Now we want to restore the ``cello.c`` file to it's original source code such that it is restored to it's pristine state and we we can patch it with our new patch file.
+The reason this particular process is important is because this is how it is done when building RPMs, the original source code is left in pristine condition and we patch it during the process that prepares to source code to be built.